phievo/phievo/docs/source/installation.rst

     >>> phievo.download_tools()

-The former utility also downloads a jupyter notebook that can be used to analyse the results of a simulation.
+The former utility also downloads a jupyter notebook that can be used to analyse the results of a simulation in current directory.

 Analyse notebook
 ~~~~~~~~~~~~~~~~